Working as a Resident Assistant: What You Need to Know

 At some schools, the resident assistant application process can be incredibly arduous—sometimes taking months.
 Make note of all important dates, and attend any pre-application orientation meetings.

 Some schools may require supplementary materials, including essays and interviews, so take care to make those as thorough, complete, and error-free as possible.
-Additionally, emphasize any past leadership roles you’ve held as selection committees often look for that as well.
+Additionally, emphasize any past leadership roles you’ve held as selection committees often look for that.

 If your school requires an interview, it’s a good idea to ask current RAs to find out what the resident assistant interview questions are like.
 Get a feel for what the committee will ask so you can prepare your answers.